Medical conditions vocabulary: Luchazi to English

 12. Hongua – become progressively weaker and more emaciated; waste away.

-Movement & Injury
+Movement and Injury

 1. Vendukuta – limp